-The vibe is luxurious but relaxed, and the best things to do in Palm Springs, CA include everything from shopping and taking a spa day to hiking through the canyons to find secluded palm oases.
+The vibe is luxurious but relaxed, and the best things to do in Palm Springs, CA, include everything from shopping and taking a spa day to hiking through the canyons to find secluded palm oases.

 The most important thing to keep in mind is that this area is more than just the retro-chic city of Palm Springs.
-Greater Palm Springs includes Desert Hot Springs, Cathedral City, Rancho Mirage, Palm Desert, Indian Wells, La Quinta, Indio, and Coachella.
+The Greater Palm Springs area includes Desert Hot Springs, Cathedral City, Rancho Mirage, Palm Desert, Indian Wells, La Quinta, Indio, and Coachella.

 Activities and Things to Do in Palm Springs with Kids

 The thought of visiting this area (which was once a go-to vacation destination for greats like Lucille Ball, Frank Sinatra, and Bob Hope, and other celebrity residents) with kids can be a little intimidating, but there are plenty of fun things to do in Palm Springs with kids.

 The Living Desert Zoo and Gardens is a 1,200-acre zoo and botanical garden in Palm Desert that’s home to animals from all over the world like warthogs, jaguars, giraffes, javelins, bobcats, golden eagles, cheetahs, and bighorn sheep.